mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

    0.41%  Builtin:RecordWrite
 ```

-Removing our JavaScript code leaves us with the following:
+Removing the JavaScript code we recognize leaves us with the following:

 ```console
 Overhead  Symbol